 A Thai curry paste made in a mortar and pestle is a pure expression of what we’re trying to achieve with this project this year.
 No shortcuts.
 No food processors.
 No preservatives.
 Hopefully, just an authentic recipe, in this case for a Thai red curry paste, that is the basis for a delicious dish.

 Curries will be a key theme this year, as we’ll be exploring the connections between the different types of curries and curry pastes used throughout Southeast Asia.
-We’d love you to join us!
+We’d love you to join our curry journey.
+Before we tell you all about this Thai red curry paste and how to use a mortar and pestle, we have a favour to ask.

-Making Thai Red Curry Paste and How To Use a Mortar and Pestle
+Thai Red Curry Paste Recipe and Tips to How To Use a Mortar and Pestle

 So why should you make a Thai red curry paste, or any curry paste really, from scratch when there are sections of supermarket shelves full of pastes?
 Well, why make ragu bolognese when it comes in a can?
 If you actually think that’s okay, I’ll trust you as much as I’ll trust someone who says they cook Asian food yet they don’t own a mortar and pestle.